dpharris/Arduino-Shell/README.md

   case __LINE__:;\
     } while(ctx->sctx);
 ```
-which calls the shell again via  its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.
-On entry to execute(), the following code uses the case-statement construct to return to the previous location in code, if this is a re-entry call:
+which intitializes a new context to 1, calls the shell again via its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.
+On an entry to execute(), the following code uses the case-statement to return to the previous location in code, if this is a re-entry call:
 ```
         switch (ctx->ccrLine) {
             case 0:; // first time through